MetPX/sarracenia/_sources/Reference/sr3_options.7.rst.txt

 Note: only *persistent* messages will remain in a durable queue after a broker restart.
 Persistent messages can be published by enabling the **persistent** option (it is enabled by default).

+This *subtopic* option should appear after the *durable* setting in files for the setting to apply to a given queue.

 fileEvents <event,event,...>
 ----------------------------